-Ever watched a blacksmith making a horseshoe (or anything else)?
-If you have, you’ll know that just burning wood or coal in the forge (the fiery pit that heats the metal) is not enough; you’ll see the smithy also blow extra air on the fire via a set of bellows (or a converted leaf-blower these days).
+It works in much the same way as blacksmith's forge.
+Ever watched a blacksmith making a horseshoe?
+If you have, you’ll know that just burning wood or coal in the forge alone is not enough; you’ll see the blacksmith also blow extra air on the fire via a set of bellows (or a converted leaf-blower these days).

 The extra air means the fuel burns faster and hotter and is able to get the metal hot enough to soften and be workable.
 This principle is also why bushfires burn hotter and more destructively on windy days.
 A turbocharger uses precisely the same principle.